 If you are concerned about a friend or family member who is showing signs of psychosis, it is important to seek help early.

-With the right support and treatment, most people diagnosed with a psychotic illness will recover and be able to lead a healthy and meaningful life.
+With the right support and treatment, most people diagnosed with a psychotic illness will be able to lead a healthy and meaningful life.

 Psychotic symptoms vary from person to person, and even from episode to episode.
 A person experiencing psychosis may experience or present with the following: